The Portland Guesthouse, 51 Portland Street, Cheltenham, GL52 2NX. Telephone: 01242 906 600

 Each of our ensuite bedrooms are different in décor and personality, view our gallery for images of our rooms and call us if you have a preferred room for your stay.

 Ideally located for all the events our stunning festival town has to offer venues including Cheltenham Racecourse, the Town Hall and the Everyman Theatre are all within walking distance.
 The boutiques and bars of Montpellier and the Promenade are also just a short walk away.

 So, whether you are looking for a weekend shopping trip, day at the races or a base for the numerous country walks in the area, we can provide the comfortable, welcoming, ideally located accommodation for your stay in Cheltenham.

 As a social enterprise, we will be taking the property full circle to its original purposes of a Guesthouse and ‘School’.
-Whilst providing high quality accommodation, The Portland will be educating vulnerable adults to develop skills in the hospitality industry and offer the opportunity of on-site training resulting in an official qualification.
-Working closely with the full time team, confidence can be regained and skills reestablished during their training with us.
-The Portland Guesthouse is a project of St Vincent’s and St George’s Association, a Gloucestershire based charity steeped in history.
+Whilst providing high quality accommodation, The Portland will be educating vulnerable adults to develop skills in the hospitality industry and offer the opportunity of on-site training resulting in an official qualification, endorsed by the Institute of Hospitality.
+Working closely with the full time team, confidence can be regained and skills re-established during their training with us.
+The Portland Guesthouse is a project of Aim Up, a Gloucestershire based charity steeped in history.

-The team managed by Sam, and supported by Sally and Corinna will be ensuring our guests receive a quality service and memorable stay, whilst teaching our high standards to the service users in training.
+The team ,managed by Sian, will be ensuring our guests receive a quality service and memorable stay, whilst teaching our high standards to the service users in training.